sundeepbassi/supershop_v1/README.md

 Would your business run sales or offer discounts?
 How do you think your users would most like to hear about these offers?

-- At the moment the business would not run sales and discounts would need to be looked into once we were better established.
+- At the moment the business would look into running sales and  discounts and this would need to be looked into once we were better established.

 What are the goals of your business?
 Which marketing strategies would offer the best ways to meet those goals?